 This is another traditional Czech meat meal.
 The word “řízek” means “sliced or cut out of a piece”.
 These are usually small slices of veal, pork or chicken covered with breadcrumbs and fried on both sides. Řízek is served with potato side dishes or French fries.

 Rabbit is commonly bred in the countryside.
 Hare (zajíc) with the wild game are also served.
 Mutton, lamb, kid, boar, horse or deer are not so common.

 Very popular amongst locals and tourists alike is roast duck.
 It is served with bread or potato dumplings and braised red cabbage.

 Baked or grilled on butter and herbs (with or without garlic), this river fish is also found on most restaurants’ menus.
-Trout is mostly served with boiled or baked potatoes, or French fries.
+Trout is often served with boiled or baked potatoes or French fries.